Gen-AI ROI in a Box

 The stack delivers production-grade reliability, not demo-grade performance.

-Every decision, outcome, and adjustment is captured in the Evidence Ledger.
+Every decision, outcome, and adjustment is captured in the Evidence Ledger (inputs → tools → outputs → approvals → verification).
 Full lineage from trigger to action to verification.
-Audit-ready for SOX, GDPR, EU AI Act, and FDA 21 CFR 11 compliance.
+This supports audit evidence collection for regimes like SOX and GDPR, and can be extended to meet domain-specific requirements (e.g., EU AI Act risk classification, FDA 21 CFR Part 11 for regulated life sciences) with the appropriate controls.

 Conclusion